1880 Kilkenny City by-election

 The 1880 Kilkenny City by-election took place on 26 February 1880.
 It arose due to the resignation of the incumbent Liberal MP, Benjamin Whitworth, in order to contest Drogheda.
 A Mr. Doherty, from Dublin, went forward as a Home Rule candidate, but withdrew, since he had accepted some government contracts.
 The only candidate nominated was John Francis Smithwick, who was declared elected unopposed.
-Smithwick, although described in The Times as a Liberal, was known as strong supporter of Home Rule.
+Smithwick, although described in The Times as a Liberal, was known as a strong supporter of Home Rule.
 Doherty ran against Smithwick in the general election, less than two months later, as a Home Rule candidate.
 Smithwick won by 318 votes to 204.